evanwills/acu-frontend-guidelines/README.md

 <a name="accessibility"></a>
 ### Accessibility (a11y)

-Basic accessibility principles should be adhered to when writing HTML - it shouldn't be an afterthought.
-You don't have to be a [WCAG](https://www.w3.org/WAI/intro/wcag) expert and different clients have different requirements for level of support, but **basic accessibility support can have a huge impact.**
+Basic accessibility principles should be adhered to when writing HTML - it shouldn't be an afterthought. **Basic accessibility support can have a huge impact.** All ACU web projects need to meet [WCAG2](https://www.w3.org/WAI/WCAG20/glance/) level AA

 * Use `H1` - `H6` to properly order and identify headings.
 * In tables, use the `scope` attribute to associate header cells and data cells in data tables and use the `summary` attribute of the table element to give an overview of data tables.